Patch page

 The effect module has no Edit menu.

 Parameter panel: A module can have up to three panels organizing the module parameters.
 Each panel can be called by clicking the corresponding tab at the top right.
-In most modules the left part of the Main panel visually illustrates the module type or function.
+In most modules the left part of the Main panel shows a graphic display that visually illustrates the type of module, its function, or the selected waveform.

 Waveform selector